post @ scriptum.dk -

 Since 2008 I’ve been working on a documentary together with my friend Anders Birch.
 In august we finally finished it, got accepted at CPH:dox and this sunday we got nominated for a Robert award for best short documentary.
 We are of course both happy and proud (and a wee bit surprised).

 Unfortunately there isn’t planned any viewings at the moment, but we’re crossing our fingers that telly *looking at you DR* will show it – as we (stating the obvious here) think the story is important.
-The documentary is called “A leaf falls to the sky” (Et blad falder til himlen) and has the writer Knud Romer as main character in a story about life and death, growing up – and most importantly about how we in our society treat the elderly like they don’t belong, like it’s okay to store them in facilities – “care” homes, like … read on
+The documentary is called “A leaf falls to the sky” (Et blad falder til himlen) and has the writer Knud Romer as main character in a story about life and death, growing up – and most importantly about how we in our society treat the elderly like they don’t belong, like it’s okay to store them in facilities – “care” homes, like caged animals.

 Introduction to McLuhan